Azure-Samples/modern-data-warehouse-dataops/e2e_samples/parking_sensors_synapse/README.md

 - Azure DevOps Environment and Approval Gates can only be managed via the UI, cannot be managed programmatically and was not incorporated in the automated deployment of the solution.
   - **Workaround**: Approval Gates can be easily configured manually.
 See [here](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/environments?view=azure-devops#approvals) for more information.
 - Azure Synapse SQL Serverless artifacts (ei.
 Tables, Views, etc) are not currently updated as part of the CICD pipeline.
+- Manually publishing the Synapse workspace is required.
+Currently, this cannot be automated.
+Failing to publish will mean potentially releasing a stale data pipeline definition in the release pipeline.
+  - **Mitigation**: Set Approval Gates between environments.
+This allows for an opportunity to verify whether the manual publish has been performed.